Cayman Islands Offshore Company Formation

 A Cayman Islands Exempt Company can issue registered shares with par or no par value, preference shares, redeemable shares, voting and non-voting shares.
 Bearer shares are also permitted although they must be held by an authorised depository.

 The minimum issued share capital is USD 1 and the usual authorized share capital is USD 50,000 normally divided into 50,000 shares which is the maximum amount of shares given for the minimum amount of capital duty.

 An Exempt Company does not need to file any accounts, however, it is required that a company keeps appropriate financial records under the Companies (Amendment) Law 2012 which includes contracts and invoices for up to five years.

 The minimum number of directors required for a Cayman Island Exempt Company is one.
 A director can be a natural person or a body corporate and of any nationality.
 Directors details and beneficial owners information are not open to the public, however details of the directors must be submitted to the Company Registry upon incorporation though they are held confidentially.

-There are no requirements that a Exempt Company needs to conduct formal meetings.
+There are no requirements that a Exempted Company needs to conduct formal meetings.
 If they do take place they can take place anywhere in the world, need not be recorded and can be conducted electronically.

 Type of Law

 The Cayman Islands law is based off of English Common Law